microsoft/MSLab/README.md

 ## Step 6 Right-click and run with PowerShell 2_CreateParentDisks.ps1

  * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server ISO file, and it will ask for packages (provide Cumulative Update and Servicing Stack Update).
-After that it will hydrate parent disks and Domain Controller.
+After, it will hydrate parent disks and Domain Controller.
- * Domain controller is provisioned using DSC.
-Takes some time, but after that you do not need to run this step anymore as DC is saved, used for deploy and then returned to previous state before deploy step.
+ * A Domain controller is provisioned using DSC.
+Requires time to deploy, but after that you do not need to run this step anymore as DC is saved, and returned to previous state before deploy step.

 ![](/Screenshots/2_CreateParentDisks.png)